dotnet/AspNetCore.Docs/aspnetcore/tutorials/build-your-first-blazor-app.md

 * `GetPlanets` &ndash; Since the app should have the capacity to filter planets, use a `filter` string parameter in the method's signature.
 * `AddPlanet`&ndash; The `AddPlanet` method has a `Planet` parameter to receive a planet from the user.

-Create an *Interfaces* folder.
+Create a *Data* folder.
 In the folder, create an interface for the Planet Service named `IPlanetService`.
 An [\@using](xref:mvc/views/razor#section-1) statement for the `WebApplication.Models` namespace provides the interface with access to the `Planet` model.

-*Interfaces/IPlanetService.cs*:
+*Data/IPlanetService.cs*:

 [!code-csharp[](build-your-first-blazor-app/samples_snapshot/3.x/IPlanetService.cs)]